 Save up those partial bags of frozen vegetables and leftover canned vegetables.
 Keep freezer-burned fruit and those cranberries left over from Thanksgiving.
 Don’t toss out bruised blueberries or mushy raspberries.
 Collect everything in a freezer bag until you are ready to assemble your wreath to make an easy, inexpensive summer treat for your chickens.
 I use a Bundt pan to make this treat, but you can use any regular cake pan or casserole dish just as easily.

-To make your wreath, dump a mix of cut up fruits and vegetables into your pan, filling it two-thirds of the way or so.
+To make your ice wreath for chickens, dump a mix of cut up fruits and vegetables into your pan, filling it two-thirds of the way or so.
 I used a blend of carrots, corn, green beans, cranberries, and blueberries this time, but any mix will work.
 Pour water over the vegetables, almost to the top, so the vegetables are completely covered, and then freeze.

-When frozen solid, remove your wreath from the freezer and un-mold it (running it under warm water for a minute will do the trick), then serve it up to your girls.
+When frozen solid, remove your ice wreath from the freezer and unmold it (running it under warm water for a minute will do the trick), then serve it up to your girls.
 Place it on a large dish in the shade in the run for them to enjoy.